-Recent consolidation in the biopharmaceutical industry could lead to a reduction in our revenues.
+Consolidation in the biopharmaceutical industry could lead to a reduction in our revenues.

-The biopharmaceutical industry is currently undergoing a period of increased merger activity.
+The biopharmaceutical and CRO industries are currently undergoing a period of increased merger activity.
 Several large biopharmaceutical companies have recently completed mergers and acquisitions that will consolidate the outsourcing trends and R&D expenditures into fewer companies, and many larger and medium sized biopharmaceutical companies have been acquiring smaller biopharmaceutical companies.
 As a result of this and future consolidations, our customer diversity may decrease and our business may be adversely affected.